cheredia19/ookla-speedtest-global-index-insights/README.md

   yAxis="countries"
 />

-Grouped by the UN's major areas, the countries with the fastest mobile internet are:
+Grouped by the UN's major areas, the countries with the fastest mobile internet were:

 - Africa: **South Africa** (51,96 Mbps).
 - Asia: **United Arab Emirates** (398,51 Mbps).